Printed from: http://braemoor.co.uk/chartreuse/aulpduseuil/habertdame.shtml on 06 Oct 2008

 From the scree slope by the waterfall, you can make your way up to the resurgence platform by climbing up in the corner of the rock wall with the help of some iron work (Difficulty 2), and following a rising traverse.
 This is a fine place to enjoy breakfast.

-There are two ways on from this point.
-If the water levels are low, you can make your way through the impressive tunnel with the help of some chains, into The Vestibule.
-Once through the tunnel, make your way up the wide ledge on the right.
-Often, however, there are deep pools barring progress through the tunnel, in which case you should cross the stream, and make your way up the far bank to the same point.
+When water levels are reasonable, you can make your way through the impressive tunnel with the help of some chains, into The Vestibule.
+Once through the tunnel, make your way up the wide ledge on the right onto an arête.
+Sometimes, however, there are deep pools barring progress through the tunnel, when it is necessary to retreat back to the main path, and follow that round to the right along the pas Ruat to the same place.

-From this vantage point above the tunnel, you get a fine view of the entrance to the cave.
+From the vantage point of the arête above the tunnel, you get a fine view of the entrance to the cave.

 You can make your way easily down into The Vestibule, and towards the 30 metre wide, 10 metre high entrance.
 This cave is impressive, and provided that you have adequate lighting, and there is no flowing water apparent, well worth a 30 minute visit.
 As in all caves, you do need to take care.
 Here, the entrance ledges are a little slippery, and there are some pools of water that need traversing around.
 The passages are also large, so you need to keep your bearings.
 However, you will find a map attached, which has been adapted from one made by Lancaster University Speleological Society in 1969.

 Once in the railway tunnel-type entrance passage, you will see that the passage divides into two, with an impressive 6 metre high pillar in the passage straight on.
 Keep to the ledge on the right to avoid the pool, and traverse round into the passage on the left.
 After fifty metres of easy going, the passage turns sharp right, with a smaller continuation straight on.
 It's worth having a look straight on - there is a small crawl with a veritable gale blowing out.
-The passage is choked further up with debris, but a draught of that magnitude indicates that there is a lot of cave behind the blockage.
+This eventually leads into a river passage and an alternative entrance from the plateau high above.

-Having visited the cave, we now need to make our way up the to the synclinal valley at the top of the cirque.
-Make your way back up out of The Vestibule, and follow a path up the rocky arrête over the tunnel.
+Having visited the cave, we now need to make our way up to the synclinal valley at the top of the cirque.
+Make your way back up out of The Vestibule, and follow the path up the rocky arête over the tunnel.
 This is the Pas Ruat, and it leads us back to the main path.
 Keep straight on at the junction.

 For the next half an hour, the path meanders its way up the cliff, from ledge to ledge.
 Some of this is a little exposed, but quite easy.
 Minor scrambles are assisted with iron work, and railings have been fixed along the more unnerving places.
 Eventually, you come to the Pas de la Mort itself - an ascent up a chimney assisted with chains, ladders, and iron rungs fastened into the rock.
 This follows the tree-lined rake which may be seen in the top left of the photograph.
 The whole section of path from the cave to the Pas de la Mort is good fun, and should be lingered over.

-Once up the chimney (1280 m), the path continues to rise through the forest well above the synclinal valley, before starting to contour to the south.
+Once up the chimney (1280 m), the path continues to rise through the forest well above the valley, where you may spot a nineteenth century boundary stone which once marked the frontier between France and the Kingdom of Sardinia's Savoy territory, before starting to contour to the south.
 Some half an hour or so after leaving the Pas de la Mort, you meet the Tour de Chartreuse path coming in from the left (1490 m).
 Turn left.
 This whole area is a highly protected Nature Reserve, and is very beautiful.

 For the next half hour the path wanders through the prairie, contouring above the Roche Blanche across which are some fine views.
 The path then drops into the vallon de Pratcel which follows the line of a prominent geological strike-slip fault crossing the massif.
 It is a lovely valley - flat-floored with cliffs rising on either side, and covered with forest intermingled with exquisite clearings and meadows.

 Turn left down the valley, and follow the path down.
 After 25 minutes, we cross a small stream with a reservoir.
 There is water available here.
-Some five minutes or so later, there is a path signposted St. Pierre d'Entremont, descending the slopes to the left.
+Some five minutes or so later, there is a path, the top of which has been renovated (2014), descending the slopes to the left.
 Descend this - it's a little thin, and slippery when wet, but it drops rapidly over 250 metres through the forest.
 Near the bottom, a messy forestry track has been superimposed on top of the traditional path, but following your nose will take you directly back to the car park within half an hour of leaving the reservoir above.

 Given a nice day, it's probably worthwhile sauntering back up the road to the bar, where you can enjoy a well-deserved beer whilst trying to identify the route up to the Pas de la Mort from below.